misingnoglic/measuring_polyphony_django/readme.md

 # Measuring Polyphony: Django Project
 ## About
-This website is created to display the research of Karen Desmond at Brandeis University.
+This website is created to display the research of Professor Karen Desmond at Brandeis University.
 It is built using Django with Python 3.6.

 ## How to Install (initial)